ActionPL/duckstation_openbios_savestates/SLUS-00692/README.md

 **Description:**

 All cars and cps unlocked.
-Starts at 2 Players menu with "VS" option highlighted.
+Starts at players selection screen.